MatiasVL/switchfully-version-control-git/40-databases-java/20-orm-jpa/src/main/java/codelab03/README.md

     1. Same questions as above
  1. What are the reasons to only use unidirectional relationships?
 ### ManyToMany
+1. create a mapping between tourists and attractions
 1. A book can belong to multiple people and a person has multiple books
     1. How would you model this relationship?
     1. Write a test where you add a book to a person and the book than has that person as a reader